The extremal length systole of the cube punctured at its vertices: The edge curves

 This function is clearly continuous, so to prove that it vanishes somewhere, it suffices to show that it changes sign somewhere.
 To do this, we use interval arithmetic to estimate integrals rigorously and thereby give certified bounds on $r_0$.

 Recall that $q_r = f_r(z)dz^2$ where

 when $r<0$.
 Up to a factor of $3$, this is the formula that appears in \thmref{thm:main} stated in the introduction.
 We can now estimate $r_0$.

-\begin{lem} We have $\delta(-9.0795)>0>\delta(-9.079)$ and hence \end{lem} \begin{proof} The \texttt{Arb} package in \texttt{SageMath} can evaluate integrals of analytic functions rigorously using interval arithmetic.
+\begin{lem} We have $\delta(-9.0795)>0>\delta(-9.0791)$ and hence \end{lem} \begin{proof} The \texttt{Arb} package in \texttt{SageMath} can evaluate integrals of analytic functions up to certified error bounds using interval arithmetic.
 It cannot evaluate improper integrals of the type we are after, so we change the bounds of integration slightly and the estimate the errors by hand.